The Next Best Thing (2000)

 Nate’s Grade: C-

-Posted on February 27, 2000, in 2000 Movies and tagged bad movies, benjamin bratt, comedy, drama, illeana douglas, john caroll lynch, madonna, motherhood, neil patrick harris, rupert everitt.
+Posted on February 27, 2000, in 2000 Movies and tagged benjamin bratt, comedy, drama, illeana douglas, john caroll lynch, madonna, motherhood, neil patrick harris, rupert everitt.
 Bookmark the permalink.
 Leave a comment.